tayfritz/spacexdata/README.md

 6. Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display

 ### How to run notebook:
-*Note: this project was written in python 3*
+*Note: this project was written in python 3.
+Ensure you have most updated python version downloaded on your machine.*
-#### Modules/Libraries needed on local machine to run notebook:
+*Check python version using terminal: ```python --version```* *If an upgrade is needed, consult the [download guide](https://wiki.python.org/moin/BeginnersGuide/Download) in the Python docs.

+#### 1. Import necessary libraries/modules to local machine:
 *Installation instructions use pip.
 To use anaconda, replace 'pip' with 'conda'.*
 - jupyter notebook: ```pip install notebook```
 - requests: ```pip install requests```